apache/pekko-persistence-dynamodb/CONTRIBUTING.md

 ## Source style

-Akka uses [scalafmt](https://scalameta.org/scalafmt/) to enforce some of the code style rules.
+Apache Pekko uses [scalafmt](https://scalameta.org/scalafmt/) to enforce some of the code style rules.